Viva-con-Agua/pool-docu/howto/Database.md

 ### Left Join 1 to n relation

 A big problem in 1 to n relation are handling duplicates in the selected table.
-The naive solution is build a parser and handle with doublicates.
+The naive solution is build a parser and handle with dublicates.
 The problem is that each select query needs a seperated parser.
 This parser need care about sorting and debugging is very unconfortable.

 A second solution is using `DISTINCT` and search child models with a seperated database request.
 It works fine with short lists or single elements, but it doesn't realy scale.

-The best way to handle with 1 to n table doublicates is to keep all informations in a table with no doublicates.
+The best way to handle with 1 to n table dublicates is to keep all informations in a table with no dublicates.
 Easy to parse and easy to convert.
 MySql provide some functions they help us out.

 ```